 Mead’s essay appears in a journal called Society, which claims to publish work across the social sciences.
 So, I suppose it’s fair to evaluate Mead’s contribution as a work in social science.
 Given the type of argument he makes, it’s best understood as a work in theoretical social science, in the sense that he’s trying to explain a social phenomenon.
 Viewed this way, how good is Mead’s argument?
 Let’s take a look.

-Readers familiar with the logic or critical thinking literature, will recognize Mead’s argument is an example of a type called inference to the best explanation.
+Readers familiar with the logic or critical thinking literature will recognize that Mead’s argument is an example of a type called inference to the best explanation.
 These arguments have the following form:

 Some explanation of that fact, which is considered the best explanation of it